 The experts agree to avoid the following oils and blends containing these oils:

-Melaleuca (Tea Tree), Lemon, Grapefruit, Lime, Bergamot, Orange, Tangerine, Clove, Oregano, Cinnamon, Thyme, Rosemary, Wintergreen, Birch.
+Melaleuca (Tea Tree), Lemon, Grapefruit, Lime, Bergamot, Orange, Tangerine, Clove, Oregano, Cinnamon, Thyme, Rosemary, Wintergreen, and Birch.

 These oils should be used with caution and at least avoided for topical and internal use:

-Dill, Fennel, Basil, Roman Chamomile, Vetiver, Petitgrain, Cypress.
+Dill, Fennel, Basil, Roman Chamomile, Vetiver, Petitgrain, and Cypress.

 Every animal is different and some may be more sensitive to certain oils than others.